thenativeweb/eventsourcingdb-client-dotnet/README.md

 #### Configuring the Container Instance

 By default, `Container` uses the `latest` tag of the official EventSourcingDB Docker image.
-To change that, call the `WithImageTag` function:
+To change that, call the `WithImageTag` method:

 ```csharp
 var container = new Container()
     .WithImageTag("1.0.0");
 ```

 Similarly, you can configure the port to use and the API token.
-Call the `WithPort` or the `WithApiToken` function respectively:
+Call the `WithPort` or the `WithApiToken` method respectively:

 ```csharp
 var container = new Container()